 Hog’s Back Falls

-Ottawa has its fair share of pretty waterfalls and among the prettiest is Hog’s Back Falls.
+Ottawa has its fair share of pretty waterfalls and among the most photogenic is Hog’s Back Falls.
 Located just south of downtown – a short walk from Mooney’s Bay Beach and Carleton University – this cascade is a beautiful place to explore in the fall.
 Enjoy different vantage points by walking along the paths on both sides of the falls, and make sure to head down the path on the west side to the rocky area at the bottom for a unique perspective.

 TIP: If you love to bike, Hog’s Back Falls can be reached by both the Rideau Canal pathway and the multi-use pathway along the Rideau River.